QuantumPL/site/content/publication/Staton2015/index.md

   and use it to analyze the equational reasoning principles of quantum computing and quantum programming languages.
-We use the framework as follows: we present a new elementary algebraic theory of quantum computation, built from unitary gates and measurement;we provide a completeness theorem or the elementary algebraic theory by relating it with a model from operator algebra; we extract an equational theory for a quantum programming language from the algebraic theory;we compare quantum computation with other local notions of computation by investigating variations on the algebraic theory.'
+We use the framework as follows: we present a new elementary algebraic theory of quantum computation, built from unitary gates and measurement; we provide a completeness theorem or the elementary algebraic theory by relating it with a model from operator algebra; we extract an equational theory for a quantum programming language from the algebraic theory; we compare quantum computation with other local notions of computation by investigating variations on the algebraic theory.'
 publication: '*Proceedings of the 42nd Annual ACM SIGPLAN-SIGACT Symposium on Principles